 By C. J. Oakes

 The Merriam-Webster dictionary defines globalization as an “increasingly integrated global economy, marked especially by free trade [and] the free flow of capital” (2013).
-Considering that many criminal enterprises, especially organized crime groups function primarily for economic gain (Schmalleger, 2009) this definition gives any student of criminology reason to believe that globalization would foster expansion of criminal behavior.
+Considering that many criminal enterprises, especially organized crime groups function primarily for economic gain (Schmalleger, 2009) this definition gives any student of criminology reason to believe that globalization would foster the expansion of criminal behavior.

 This is certainly the case.
 As one writer put the situation today, technology and political changes have flattened the world, erasing boundaries that once kept criminal behavior fairly isolated and in check (Modafferi, 2007).
 Criminals are now thinking globally and law enforcement must as well.